 In 2011, the tensions of supporting a government that was making life worse for their people split the Māori Party.
 Tai Tokerau MP Hone Harawira broke away to form the anti-neoliberal, pro-worker MANA Party.
 At each successive election, the Māori Party lost seats, until finally it was voted out completely in 2017.
-Today there is a superficial acknowledgement by the party that supporting National was unpopular with Māori – most of whom are working class, like the rest of us.
-But the fundamental alignment of the Māori Party remains the same – as shown by the recent election of John Tamihere as party co-leader.
+Today there is an acknowledgement by the party that supporting National was unpopular with Māori – most of whom are working class, like the rest of us.
+But doubts remain that the alignment of the Māori Party has fundamentally changed – prompted for example by the recent election of John Tamihere as party co-leader.

 A career chief executive, Tamihere was once asked what he thought about the power of the unions.
 Where the Land Marchers had spoken of unions as “the only viable bodies which have sympathy and understanding of the Maori people and their desires”, Tamihere said: “Unions?
 I can’t stand them”.

 And where the Land Marchers had appealed for Pākehā support, John Tamihere suggests that every Pākehā is a racist (and those who don’t seem like one are simply “asymptomatic racists”).